sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 1. [WordPress Menu Widget for Elementor (Free)](https://unlimited-elements.com/wordpress-menu-widget-for-elementor/)  The WordPress Menu Widget is a helpful tool that allows you to easily create navigation menus for your Elementor websites.
 It offers advanced styling options and mobile-friendly behavior, enabling you to create multi-level menus quickly.

-2. [Fullscreen Menu Widget for Elementor (Free)](https://unlimited-elements.com/fullscreen-menu-widget-for-elementor/)  Create an awesome Elementor Full-Screen Menu​ easily using this widget.
+2. [Fullscreen Menu Widget for Elementor (Free)](https://unlimited-elements.com/fullscreen-menu-widget-for-elementor/)  Create an awesome Elementor Full-Screen MenuвЂ‹ easily using this widget.
 The easiest way to add a hamburger icon that triggers a fullscreen menu overlay with a close button.

 3. [List Menu Widget for Elementor (Free)](https://unlimited-elements.com/simple-list-menu-widget-for-elementor)  The List Menu widget is a responsive and free WordPress menu for Elementor.
 You can easily use the widget to add an awesome menu to your website and improve website navigation.
 It is easy to customize and configure.

 4. [Mega Menu Widget for Elementor (Pro)](https://unlimited-elements.com/mega-menu-widget-for-elementor/)  Create a unique Mega Menu on your website by adding images, icons, maps, or any other Elementor widget to your menu.
 Create any sort of Mega Menu layout directly inside of the Elementor page builder.
 Use sections as menu items and design with no limits.
 Use the Mega Menu Inner Links widget to create the layouts for your Mega Menu items easily with maximum design flexibility.
 We made it easy to design your Mega Menu item dropdowns just drag and drop widgets to your section and connect to a menu item using an ID.
-The Mega Menu widget is simple to use and doesn’t require any technical expertise.
+The Mega Menu widget is simple to use and doesnвЂ™t require any technical expertise.
 With just a few quick clicks, you can modify the widget to fit your needs using our straightforward settings.

 5. [Mega Menu Inner Links Widget for Elementor (Pro)](https://unlimited-elements.com/mega-menu-inner-links-widget-for-elementor/)  The ultimate widget for adding Inner Links into your Mega Menu.
 Use the Mega Menu Inner Links widget to create the layouts for your Mega Menu items easily with maximum design flexibility.
 Each link can have an icon or image, title and description.